InFusionSurf: Refining Neural RGB-D Surface Reconstruction Using Per-Frame Intrinsic Refinement and TSDF Fusion Prior Learning: Method

-With the dense grid representation efficiently encoding local geometric features, we use shallow MLPs to decode the features into view-dependant color $\radiance$ and truncated signed distance value $\signedDist$ of a 3D point $\mathbf{p}$.
-In order to decode the view-dependant color information, positional-encoded ray direction $\mathbf{d}$ as in \cite{nerf} and view-dependent latent embedding vector $\mathbf{\xi}$ introduced in \cite{nerf-w, NeuralRGBD} are concatenated with the feature vector before inputting to the color MLP.
-As described in \cref{eq:shallowmlp_c,eq:shallowmlp_d}, two separate MLPs were used for color and signed distance value, respectively.
+We use shallow MLPs to decode these features into view-dependent color $\radiance$ and truncated signed distance value $\signedDist$ for each 3D point $\mathbf{p}$, as outlined in \cref{eq:shallowmlp_c,eq:shallowmlp_d}.
+For decoding view-dependent color, positional-encoded ray direction $\mathbf{d}$ and frame-dependent latent embedding vector $\mathbf{\xi}$ are concatenated.

-where $i$ is the frame number and $\Lambda$ is the frequency positional encoding function.
+where $i$ is the frame number in the input video and $\Lambda$ is the frequency positional encoding function.

-The neural rendering process is designed in a similar way as in \cite{NeuralRGBD}.
-Given a known camera intrinsic matrix, the camera ray $\mathbf{r}$ for an image pixel $(u, v)$ is cast along its casting direction $\mathbf{d}$:
+The neural rendering process follows the approach in \cite{NeuralRGBD}.
+Using a known camera intrinsic matrix, we cast a camera ray $\mathbf{r}$ for each image pixel $(u, v)$ in the normalized image plane along its direction $\mathbf{d}$: